mlang/bmc/README.txt

-   It offers classes for representing most basic MIDI events and a priority_queue based class for implicitly ordering MIDI events by their begin time. fluidsynth.hpp and fluidsynth.cpp implement a simple wrapper around the FluidSynth C API to allow playing of compiled musical scores.
+   It offers classes for representing most basic MIDI events and a priority_queue based class for implicitly ordering MIDI events by their begin time. fluidsynth.hpp and fluidsynth.cpp implement a simple wrapper around the FluidSynth C API to allow playing of scores.
  * Testing and utilities:
    The file test.cpp contains all the test cases implemented so far.
    For the convenience of developers, brltr.cpp contains a small command-line